secrierlab/Mutational-Signatures-OAC/README.md

 ## Description

-This code has been develop to investigate the prevalence and dynamics of mutational signatures across Barrett Oesophagus, primary tumours and metastases is oesophageal adenocarcinoma.
+This code has been developed to investigate the prevalence and dynamics of mutational signatures across Barrett Oesophagus, primary tumours and metastases is oesophageal adenocarcinoma.

 ## Table of contents